yatiris/yatiris.github.io/_people/romina_munioz.md

 ### Bio

-Romina Luciana Muñoz (Romi) is a Postdoctoral Research Fellow from CONICET.
-She holds a PhD in Computational and Industrial Mathematics at UNICEN (2022) and a M.Sc. degree in Mathematics.
-Her research is focused in modeling flow disruptors for endovascular treatment of aneurysms, evaluating their hemodynamic alterations and validating the realism and precision of these devices.
+Romina Luciana Muñoz (Romi) is a Postdoctoral Research Fellow at CONICET, awaiting her promotion to Assistant Researcher.
+She holds a PhD in Computational and Industrial Mathematics from UNICEN (2022) and an M.Sc. degree in Mathematics.
+Her research focuses on modeling flow disruptors for endovascular treatment of aneurysms, evaluating their hemodynamic alterations, and validating the realism and precision of these devices.

 ### Relevant publications